relistan/shorten-truffle/README.md

 dependencies.
 This is required in order to download the appropriate jars to run the application.

+I have included a `Makefile` to make some of this easier, and it has proper help output if you simply run `make`.
+If you'd rather invoke the scripts directly, you can use the following commands.

 You may install and manage the dependencies by running:
 ```
 ./deps